Mugen-Builders/cartesi-co-processor-tutorial/manually/running.md

 forge --version
 ```

-If Foundry is not installed, refer to the [installation guide](../installation.md#install-foundry) and set it up before proceeding.
+If you don't have Foundry installed, please refer to the [installation guide](../installation.md#install-foundry) and set it up before proceeding.
 :::

 # Manually running